MicrosoftDocs/azure-docs/articles/active-directory/reports-monitoring/overview-recommendations.md

 ---

-# What is Azure Active Directory recommendations (preview)?
+# What is Azure Active Directory recommendations?

-This feature is supported as part of a public preview.
-For more information about previews, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).

 Keeping track of all the settings and resources in your tenant can be overwhelming.
-The Azure AD recommendations (preview) feature helps monitor the status of your tenant so you don't have to.
+The Azure AD recommendations feature helps monitor the status of your tenant so you don't have to.
 Azure AD recommendations helps ensure your tenant is in a secure and healthy state while also helping you maximize the value of the features available in Azure AD.

 The Azure AD recommendations feature provides you personalized insights with actionable guidance to: